rayomeara/milestone-project-three/README.md

 warning to the user that because this data is being removed, a potential number of bookings need to be adjusted and assigned a new flight/hotel.

+Also, it would be a nice to have if the site handled more than one individual per booking.
+At the moment the site is targeted to take one persons details and their individual booking information.

 ---
 ### Testing